Pirates vs. Twins Player Props Betting Odds

 Kepler Stats

-- Kepler has picked up at least one hit in three straight games.
-During his last five outings he is batting .278 with two doubles, a home run, two walks and two RBI.
+- Kepler has picked up a hit in four games in a row.
+During his last five outings he is hitting .278 with two doubles, a home run, two walks and two RBI.

 Kepler Recent Games